-Combe Road has some fascinating houses and was, originally, called Coomb Lane.
+Combe Road has some fascinating houses and a curious, complicated history.
+Originally, called Coomb Lane.
 It can be clearly seen, along with some intended roads, on Plan from Lease and Release of Isabella Place on Combe Down dated 15-16 January 1805.
 Thus it was one of the earliest roads in Combe Down village.

 The land to the East became part of the Hadley Estate.
 The land to the West was sold to Harry Salmon (1754 – 1827) a solicitor who sold leases for quarrying.